Intestacy Rules: Dying without a will

 If you die without leaving a legally binding will it’s known as dying ‘intestate’.
 In this situation, the most likely result will be that the estate will be left to their surviving partner: a spouse or civil partner.
 If there’s no surviving partner, the estate will then pass to any children of the person who has died.

-However, there are a wide variety of situations that could occur, which means the estate will be shared between family members, according to the rules of intestacy.
+However, a wide variety of situations could occur that means the estate may be shared between family members, according to the rules of intestacy.
 These rules apply to England and Wales.
 Intestacy rules in Scotland differ.

 Who inherits under the rules of intestacy?

-If you die without a will, the only people who can automatically inherit under the rules of intestacy are married or civil partners, along with some close relatives such as children, grandchildren or siblings.
-Other loved ones, like friends or extended family, won’t inherit any of the deceased’s estate.
+The only people who can automatically inherit under the rules of intestacy are married or civil partners, along with some close relatives, such as children, grandchildren or siblings.
+Other loved ones, like unmarried partners, friends or extended family, won’t inherit any of the deceased’s estate.

 Married partners and civil partners

-- half the remaining estate with the rest going to the deceased’s surviving parents
+- Half the remaining estate, with the rest going to the deceased’s surviving children, grandchildren or great-grandchildren as below.

 Parents and siblings

-If the deceased had no surviving spouse or civil partner, children or grandchildren, the parents will inherit the estate.
+If the deceased had no surviving spouse or civil partner, children, grandchildren or great-grandchildren, the parents will inherit the estate.

-If there are surviving parents, any brothers and sisters of the deceased will get a share (or, their nieces and nephews will if the siblings died before the deceased did).
+If there are no surviving parents, any brothers and sisters of the deceased will get a share (or their nieces and nephews will if the siblings died before the deceased did).

 If there’s nobody else to inherit

-If the deceased has no children, grandchildren, parents or siblings, the spouse or civil partner will inherit the entire estate.
+If the deceased has no surviving children, grandchildren or great-grandchildren, the spouse or civil partner will inherit the entire estate.

 Who can’t inherit under the rules of intestacy?